Asian stocks follow Wall St higher amid virus uncertainty

 BEIJING (AP) — Asian stock markets were mixed Wednesday as investors weighed the economic impact of the spread of the coronavirus's delta variant and Wall Street ended August with a gain for the seventh straight month.

-Wall Street's benchmark S&P 500 declined 0.1% from the previous day's record but ended August with a 2.9% gain.
+Wall Street's benchmark S&P 500 declined 0.1% on Tuesday from the previous day's record but ended August with a 2.9% gain.

-Investor optimism about stronger U.S. corporate profits and that the Federal Reserve will keep interest rates low is being tested by data showing the delta variant is weighing on economic activity.
+Investors are optimistic about stronger U.S. corporate profits and took comments by Federal Reserve chairman Jerome Powell on Friday as assurance interest rates will stay low.
+But that is being tested by signs the virus is depressing economic activity.

-Powell's comments are “slowly being overshadowed by mixed economic data" as the virus impact “becomes more obvious,” said Venkateswaran Lavanya of Mizuho Bank in a report.
+Powell's comments are “being overshadowed by mixed economic data" as the virus impact “becomes more obvious,” said Venkateswaran Lavanya of Mizuho Bank in a report.

 On Tuesday, a U.S. business group, the Conference Board, reported consumer confidence fell sharply in August.
 Most of the decline was tied to the delta variant, which has inundated hospitals with patients.

 Also Wednesday, a survey found Chinese manufacturing decelerated in August as demand weakened and factories struggled with supply disruptions.
-The monthly purchasing managers' index by business magazine Caixin fell to 49.2 from July 50.1 on a 100-point scale on which numbers above 50 show activity growing.
+The monthly purchasing managers' index by business magazine Caixin fell to 49.2 from July 50.1 on a 100-point scale on which numbers below 50 show activity contracting.

 Investors are trying to figure out which industries gain and which will lose as they grapple with supply disruptions, the spread of the more contagious variant of the virus and signs of possible consumer caution.